galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 # Introduction
 {:.no_toc}

-RNA-Seq analysis helps researchers finding new genes and spliced variants, and provides a quantification of cell- and context- specific gene expression.
-Its data is however complex to handle, and requires both computer science and mathematical knowledge to be managed and interpreted.
+RNA-Seq analysis helps researchers annotate new genes and splice variants, and provides cell- and context-specific quantification of gene expression.
+RNA-Seq data, however, are complex and require both computer science and mathematical knowledge to be managed and interpreted.

 Visualization techniques are key to overcome the complexity of RNA-Seq data, and represent valuable tools to gather information and insights.